-The District strongly encourages vaccination of its Pastors, Lay workers, volunteers and members as an important way to control the spread of COVID-19.
+The District encourages vaccination of its Pastors, Lay workers, volunteers and members as an important way to keep people healthy.
 Many of our people will be subject anyway to mandatory directions issued by the Chief Health Officer.

 The Chief Health Officers Directions of Mandatory Vaccinations are legally enforceable under the current state of emergency.
 Such directions have been applied to relevant areas to LCAVD such as Religious Workers, Education Workers, Aged Care Workers, Accommodation Workers, and Social and Community Service Workers.